FarmBot-Docs/farmbot-genesis/v1.6/assembly/supporting-infrastructure/raised-bed.md

 # Step 8: Fill the bed

 Back-fill the post holes with native soil, making sure to compact around the posts to reduce movement.
 Then fill the bed with gardening soil or a mix of native soil and compost, keeping out large rocks and branches.
-The Genesis bed will require approximately 1m<sup>2</sup> of soil, while the Genesis XL bed will require approximately 4m<sup>2</sup>.
+The Genesis bed will require approximately 1m<sup>2</sup> of soil, while the Genesis <span class="fb-xl-sticker">XL</span> bed will require approximately 4m<sup>2</sup>.

 {% include gallery.html images="
 ![fill genesis bed](_images/fixed_raised_bed_fill_bed.png)